w3c/wcag3/guidelines/groups/interactive-components/expected-behavior/conventional-pattern-usage.md

 We assert that :term[components] follow established conventions.

 :::example
-[Title, role, or organization]
+[Title, role, or organization] asserts that:

-We assert that:

-- each components follows applicable platform conventions for how users interact with that type of component
+- each component follows applicable platform conventions for how users interact with that type of component
 - if a component library is used, then each component in the library:
     - is tested for accessibility before being used, and
     - follows applicable platform conventions for how users interact with that type of component.